00:00

 There it sat,

-The star man,
+the star man,

 in his tiny seat,